ZoinerTejada/azure-data-guide/data-guide/common-architectures/big-data.md

 ### <a name="internetofthings"></a> Internet of Things (IoT)

-From a practical viewoint, Internet of Things (IoT) represents any device that is connected to the internet.
+From a practical viewpoint, Internet of Things (IoT) represents any device that is connected to the internet.
 This includes your PC, mobile phone, smart watch, smart thermostat, smart refrigerator, connected automobile, heart monitoring implants, and anything else that connects to the internet and sends or receives data.
 The number of connected devices grows every day, as does the amount of data collected from them.
 Oftentimes this data is being collected on the edge, in highly constrained, sometimes high latency environments.
 In other cases, data is sent from low latency environments by thousands or millions of devices, requiring the ability to rapidly ingest the barrage of data and process accordingly.
 Therefore, proper planning is required to handle these constraints and unique requirements.

 Event-driven architectures are central to IoT solutions.
 The following diagram shows a possible logical architecture for IoT.
 The diagram emphasizes the event-streaming components of the architecture.